Quick start

 Related tools

-- Sales Tax Calculator Calculate sales tax amount and total from subtotal and tax rate.
+- Sales Tax Calculator Find sales tax and final total from a subtotal and local rate.

-- Percentage Calculator Find percentages, percent change, discounts, markups, and reverse percentages.
+- Percentage Calculator Find percent-of answers, percent change, discounts, markups, and reverse percentages.

 - Discount Calculator Find final price after one or two discounts and optional tax.